shagene/wordle-wramble/APP_DOC.md

 #### Look and Feel
 Hints should pop up with a playful animation (e.g., sliding in from the side).

 ### 3.4.
-Progress Tracking ⏱️
+Progress Tracking ✅
-#### Mastery
+#### Mastery ✅
 Track words mastered (correct within 2 tries, no hints) versus those needing practice.
+Words completed in 1 attempt earn 3 stars, 2 attempts earn 2 stars, and 3+ attempts earn 1 star.

-#### Dashboard
+#### Dashboard ✅
 Display progress with star icons—gold for mastered, silver for in-progress—on a starry background.
+The dashboard shows overall statistics including total stars earned, words mastered, and completion percentage.

-#### Storage
+#### Storage ✅
-Save progress in LocalStorage for persistence.
+Save progress in LocalStorage for persistence, with detailed tracking of attempts, completion dates, and mastery status for each word.

+#### Achievement System ✅
+Implemented a comprehensive achievement system with gradually changing amber shades:
+- First Star: Unlocks when earning the first star
+- Star Collector: Unlocks at 10 stars
+- Star Hoarder: Unlocks at 25 stars
+- Star Champion: Unlocks at 50 stars
+- Star Master: Unlocks at 100 stars
+- Wordle Wrambler: Unlocks at 200 stars
+- Perfect Speller: Unlocks when completing 5 words on the first try
+- Wordle Wizard: Unlocks when mastering 20 different words

 ### 3.5.
 Customization 🔄
 #### Word Input